sharetribe/flex-docs/src/docs/ftw-routing/how-routing-works-in-ftw/index.md

 component with prop **tab** set to 'login'.
 In addition, this route configuration has the name: 'LoginPage'.

-> Routes use exact path matches in SWT.
-We felt that this makes it
+> Routes use exact path matches in the template.
+We felt that this makes
-> easier to understand the connection between a path and its routed view
+> it easier to understand the connection between a path and its routed
-> aka related page component.
+> view aka related page component.
 > [Read more.](https://reactrouter.com/web/api/Route/exact-bool)

 There are a couple of extra configurations you can set.
 For example